Study-Scape/StudyScape/README.md

 # StudyScape
-CSE 403 Project
+CSE 403 Project Description:
-This project aims to identify, evaluate, and share detailed information about studying spots on and around the University of Washington campus, providing students with a comprehensive resource to optimize their study experience.
+- This project aims to identify, evaluate, and share detailed information about studying spots on and around the University of Washington campus, providing students with a comprehensive resource to optimize their study experience.
 Each study location is assessed based on key factors such as the hours of operation, walking distance from